 To make simulations of large systems efficient and trustful, we have used flow simulations (where streams of packets are abstracted into flows).
-SIMGRID is a simulation platform that not only enable one to get repeatable results but also make it possible to explore wide ranges of platform and application scenarios.
+SimGrid is a simulation platform that specifically targets the simulation of large distributed systems (grids, clusters, peer-to-peer systems, volunteer computing systems, clouds) from the perspective of applications.
+It enables to obtain repeatable results and to explore wide ranges of platform and application scenarios.